 A phonetic language is a language in which words are spelled exactly as they are pronounced.

 Sanskrit (when written in the Devanagari script) is an example of a language which is highly phonetic.

 Hindi is slightly less phonetic than Sanskrit.
 In spoken Hindi, there are words in which an inherent vowel is not pronounced and the spelling does not reflect that.
 Linguists call this phenomenon Schwa deletion.

 The word schwa is linguistics terminology referring to a short vowel sound which corresponds to the ‘a’ in the English word “about”.

 A number of different variations of the ‘s’ sounds which exist in Sanskrit have merged together in spoken Bengali, but they still have their own letter in Bengali spelling.
 Therefore knowing the pronunciation of a Bengali word is not always sufficient for spelling it correctly.

 Bengali and Hindi are both in the Indo-European family of languages.
 This is a very large language family which also includes English and most of the languages spoken in Europe (Finnish and Hungarian are among the few exceptions).

-Although Bengali and Hindi are Indo-European languages, this is not the case for all the languages spoken in India.
+Not all languages spoken in India are Indo-European.
 For instance, Tamil and Telugu are Dravidian languages.

 The verb is often placed at the end of the sentence, both in Bengali and in Hindi.
 In fact, both of these languages have similar word order, they are what linguists call SOV (Subject-Object-Verb) languages.
 English, in contrast, is a SVO (Subject-Verb-Object) language.

 For example, the phrase “he learns languages” is:

 Both the Hindi and the Begali phrase start with the third person singular pronoun: « वह » (vah) in Hindi and « সে (sē) in Bengali.